Draw a colorful mandala using compass, ruler, pencil, and markers to create repeating patterns and learn about radial symmetry and concentration.

 Help!?

-How can I adapt this mandala activity for younger or older children?
+How can I adapt this mandala activity for younger or older kids?

-How can we enhance or personalize our finished mandala?
+What are simple ways to enhance or personalize the finished mandala?

-🎨 Mandalas have been used for centuries in Hindu and Buddhist traditions as spiritual symbols and tools for meditation.
+🎨 Mandalas have been used for centuries in Hindu and Buddhist art as tools for meditation and storytelling.

 Only $6.99 after trial.
 No credit card required